deadlydog/Sample.Serilog/ReadMe.md

 ### AspNetCore3 project

 This one also requires adding the `Serilog.AspNetCore` NuGet package.
-Using this package will automatically log addition ASP.Net information, such as information about every request that is made.
+Using this package will automatically log additional ASP.Net information, such as information about every request that is made.

 Files of interest: